 - Shaongagane Ghora Ghanaghata (Against the Monsoon Skies, Brajbuli to English)

-Tagore’s Diner Sheshe Ghoomer Deshe (At the close of the day, in the land of sleep).Click here to read.
+Tagore’s Diner Sheshe Ghoomer Deshe (At the close of the day, in the land of sleep).Click here to read the translation.

 Tagore’s Amar Shonar Horin Chai (I want the Golden Deer).
-Click here to read.
+Click here to read the translation.

 Tagore’s long poem, Dushomoy (translated as Journey of Hope though literally the poem means bad times).
 Click here to read the poem in English and listen to Tagore’s voice recite his poem in Bengali.
 We also have a sample of the page of his diary where he first wrote the poem as ‘Swarga Pathhe'(On the Path to Heaven).